Unpaid HOA Dues In [market_city]

 Timeline for Foreclosure in Michigan: A Realistic Expectation of the Process Length

-3. Foreclosure Sale: If the foreclosure is still outstanding, the court might allow it.
-This procedure often lasts several months.
+3. Foreclosure Sale: If the sale is still underway, the court might allow it to proceed.
+This will be done in three months.

 Homeowner Rights During Foreclosure: Protecting Yourself Throughout the Process